FAQs for Audiobook Listeners / Requesters

 How many requests can I expect?

 Most of our general interest, wide-appeal fiction audiobooks with professional covers and durations of more than 3 hours, receive between 4 to 10 requests within the first 48 hours.
 With the first week, typical numbers range from 10 to 20.
-At as November 2019, there are over 500 audiobooks listed on the site, and we typically receive between 100 and 400 code requests per day across all audiobooks listed.
+If you don’t see any requests within 24 hours, check your spam, junk and unwanted folders.
+Many of our authors/narrators have found their requests initially go to spam, junk or unwanted (particularly for gmail addresses!)
+As at December 2019, there are over 600 audiobooks listed on the site, and we typically receive between 50 and 150 code requests per day across all audiobooks listed.

 Can I give away audiobooks produced through Findaway Voices, as well as Audible?